 Although it was a TV commercial, the social media build-up formed the backbone of the campaign.
 Mr Clean used Twitter as a platform to post teaser trailer videos and gifs, turning a mundane product into something desirable and intriguing.
 They are not the only brand to focus their efforts on social – digital ad spend overtook TV ad spend in 2016.

 The success of the social media impact can be clearly seen in the 11,700 mentions that were generated on Facebook, Twitter, and Instagram within just one minute of the advert going live.
 The YouTube video then kept up the momentum by racking up 33k shares and over 17,515,000 views.

 Give it a try… post snippets on social media in the build-up to a big public event (and after!) to significantly increase engagement and reach.

 Another American brand who made the most of the Super Bowl audience, this time back in 2013, is Oreo.
 36% of the audience said that they would be consulting a ‘second screen’ while watching the sports event, something Oreo exploited with their infamous tweet following the incident of a floodlight failure.
 This is proof that sometimes simply capitalising on unexpected opportunities can be worth the risk of skipping internal checks and approval processes.
 The tweet took minutes to post and yet gained 10,000 retweets in one hour.
-To see such a large return on investment does, however, require a talented and trusted team, ready to react.
+To see such a large return on investment does, however, require a talented and trusted team, on social networking sites, ready to react.